Waqf: Administration

-The administrator, like other persons of responsibility under Islamic law, must have capacity to act and contract.
-In addition, trustworthiness and administration skills are required.
+The administrator, like other persons of responsibility under Islamic law, must have the capacity to act and contract.
+Additionally, trustworthiness and administrative skills are essential.
 Some scholars require that the administrator of this Islamic religious institution be a Muslim, though the Hanafis drop this requirement.

 Extinction

-Waqf is intended to be perpetual and last forever.
+A waqf is intended to be perpetual and last forever.
 Nevertheless, Islamic law envisages conditions under which the waqf may be terminated: